NHSDigital/senderid/README.md

 ##### Version One

-This would represent a specific agent for the organisation, eg NHS Martian Trust Pharmacy
+This would represent a specific agent for the organisation, eg NHS Martin Trust Pharmacy

-"NHS [Short Org Name] [Agent Name]" - Max length 30 characters
+"NHS [Short Org Name] [Agent Name]" - Max length 25 characters

-[Short Org Name] - Max 16 characters - defined by this standard
+[Short Org Name] - Max 12 characters - defined by this standard

-[Agent Name] - Max 10 characters - available for organization to set
+[Agent Name] - Max 8 characters - available for organisation to set

 ##### Version Two

-This would represent a general agent for the organisation, eg eg NHS Martian Hospital Trust
+This would represent a general agent for the organisation, eg NHS Martin Hospital Trust

-"NHS [Medium Org Name] [Agent Name]" - Max length 30 characters
+"NHS [Medium Org Name]" - Max length 25 characters

-[Medium Org Name] - Max 26 characters - defined by this standard
+[Medium Org Name] - Max 21 characters - defined by this standard

 #### Description